tunks/mcse-nyc-trips/Readme.md

 2. The data processing service uses Spring Batch for parsing and storing of the required data sets in Mongodb server.
 The batch data processor is in a separate Github repository [tunks/msce-tlc-data-processor](https://github.com/tunks/msce-tlc-data-processor).

 Junit5 unit cases are implemented as part of the code to test the required features

+###Endpoints

+### Build
+Build the project with the test unit using Apache maven

+ mvn clean install

+## Run
+1. Using java -jar command to start the application

+   java -Dspring.profiles.active=azure -jar target/mcse-nyc-trips-0.0.1-SNAPSHOT.jar

+2. OR, using Spring boot maven plugin

+   mvn spring-boot:run